 The last I heard (I haven’t used this parking garage myself), this seven story brick structure charges drivers $20 on weekdays and $10 on weekends.
 (This is on non-busy game days.
 During busy Tigers games and Lions games, this fee may rise significantly).
 It has 1,150 parking spaces.

 Located on the corner of Fort Street and Beaubien Street, this garage, like the Brush Street garage, is a seven story structure.
-I thas 618 spaces.
+It has 618 spaces.
 Also like its Brush Street cousin, it is paid parking, with $20 fee on weekdays, and $10 fees on weekends.
-(This was in August of 2015).

 Valet Parking at the Greektown Casino-Hotel

-Not including a special “VIP” valet area, the Greektown has three different valet parking areas for us common folks to use.
-All three valet entrances are accessible from St. Antoine Street.
+Including a special “VIP” valet area, the Greektown has four different valet parking areas.
+All four valet entrances are accessible from St. Antoine Street.
 (St. Antonine Street is the main, one-way street running north between the casino and hotel areas.)

-Hotel Valet – (Gray dot) This valet entrance is on the east side of St. Antoine Street.
+Hotel Valet – (Gray star) This valet entrance is on the east side of St. Antoine Street.
 You’ll see it on your right, immediately after you pass under the diagonal pedestrian overhead walkway that connects the Greektown casino and hotel/casino buildings.
-(Photos courtesy of VasenkaPhotography and Mark Goebel via Flickr.)